amirrajan/mokepon/readme.md

 ### Second Question

 How do you perceive languages in general?
-Do you perfer:
+Do you prefer:

 Static, strongly typed.
 Dynamic, strongly typed.